MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 ![Network Trace](media/3cfede99-7d31-4041-888d-7bbc275cadc2.png)

-In this image the Red is the page itself and that will always show red unless the page loads in \< 1000ms (i.e. 1 second).
+In image shown above, the red item pertains to the page itself and that will always show red unless the page loads in \< 1000ms (i.e. 1 second).

 In some cases  *there will be no time or color indicator because the items have already been cached by the browser*.
 To test this correctly, open the page, clear browser cache, and then click **Start** as that will force a "cold" page load and be a true reflection of the initial page load.
 This should then be compared to the "warm" page load as that will also help determine what items are being cached on the page.